 The GTA series is notorious for being controversially progressive in the way it deals with issues previously deemed too sensitive for the video games medium.
 Be it shooting cops or encrypted sex mini-games, whatever the case may be, renegade developers RockStar North deserve props for generating serious discussion on the inclusion of such adult themes in games, while at the same time inching the boundaries of the medium forward.

 With the recent release of The Lost and Damned; a downloadable episode for GTA4, the developers included some brief scenes of full male nudity (yes, people get worked up about this supposedly) and as you might have assumed, controversy has sparked up again.

-These inclusions don’t bother me particularly, what bothers me is what will happen once word gets out to the media that a game for everybody’s favourite, squeaky clean system (still seen with the child connotation) allows you to literally deal drugs and jack cars, by way of touch screen.
-These capsules of gameplay border perhaps uncomfortably closer to the real deal than previous games, thanks in part to the DS hardware.
+These inclusions don’t bother me particularly, what bothers me is what will happen once word gets out to the media that a game for everybody’s favourite, the squeaky clean system (still seen with the child connotation) allows you to literally deal drugs and jack cars, by way of the touchscreen.
+These capsules of gameplay border perhaps uncomfortably close to the real deal than previous games, thanks in part to the DS hardware.
 If you picked up on what I’m trying to say; this is the Manhunt 2 (Wii) debate all over again.

 To consider that a portable title such as GTA: Chinatown Wars (DS) could receive this kind of treatment only legitimizes it as a piece of art that is inherently influential.
 The whole process of media scrutiny only acknowledges games as meaningful and in the context of portable gaming, this can only act as positive reinforcement for the “portable blockbuster” concept.